webexpress-framework/WebExpress/doc/development_guide.md

 service cyclically scans the directory for new packets and loads them.
 If a package is to be deactivated without removing it, the `PackageManager` notes it in the catalog (state `Disable`).
-In addition package, the directory of the deactivated package is deleted and all contents (applications, modules, elements) are removed from the running WebExpress.
-When WebExpress boots up and initializes, the catalog is read and the disabled packages are excluded.
+In addition package, the directory of the deactivated package is deleted and all contents (applications, modules, elements) are removed from the running `WebExpress`.
+When `WebExpress` boots up and initializes, the catalog is read and the disabled packages are excluded.
 A disabled package is activated by changing the state in the catalog and unpacking and loading the package into the package directory.
 When a package is deleted, it is removed from the package directory and from the catalog.
 The `PackageManager` manages the catalog.
 This can be accessed at runtime via the following classes.